oatandjam/oaj-hugo/content/about.md

 ### Why .moe? :sparkles:

-[.moe](https://get.moe/) is a fairly new top-levl domain extension that I happened to come across.
+[.moe](https://get.moe/) is a fairly new top-level domain extension that I happened to come across.
 Why did I decide to go with this?
 Because it sounded pretty decent.

 A lot of interesting websites use this domain extension: